 As the incidence of liver disease grows in the U.S., experts are identifying ways that we may be harming our livers without knowing it.
 Could it be that your morning toast is making you sick?

-Experts believe that Celiac disease (the autoimmune reaction to dietary gluten), and its less aggravating sibling, gluten sensitivity, affect as many as seven million people in the U.S. Gluten is a group of proteins found in wheat, barley, rye, spelt, triticale and other grains.
+Experts believe that Celiac disease (the autoimmune reaction to dietary gluten), affect as many as seven million people in the U.S. Gluten is a group of proteins found in wheat, barley, rye, spelt, triticale and other grains.
 It is very difficult for the human digestive system to process and can result in chronic inflammation and damage to the digestive tract.

 The most common symptoms are: